 |

-know what happened.
+Bruce, I don't know what happened.

-Following the Herald Sun article, here is the Mansfield
+Following the Herald Sun article, here is

-Courier 28th April 2010 edition.
-Pictured are the fireplace
+edition.
+Pictured are the fireplace stones

-stones (foreground) of possibly the Shingle built hut Ned
+(foreground) of possibly the Shingle built

-wrote about in his Jerilderie letter.
-The background ridge is
+hut Ned wrote about in his Jerilderie

-low down ground level looking South west.
-Carla
+from low down ground level looking South

-PS, The mesh was put over the fireplace rocks by DSC after
+PS, The mesh was put over the fireplace

-Bill was going to put it on himself.
-The mesh ensures the
+on himself.
+The mesh ensures the rocks

-rocks remain intact.
+remain intact.

 |